sherrywei-bumblebee/bumblebee-docs/docs/source/AppService/create_app_service_aws.rst

 This document shows you how to create a Bumblebee Networks App Service for applications in AWS.

-To create an App Service for an on-prem application, follow the instructions `here <https://bumblebee-networks-bumblebee-docs.readthedocs-hosted.com/en/latest/AppService/create_app_service_onprem.html>`_.
+To create an App Service for an on-prem application, follow the instructions |on_prem_app_link|.

 Prerequisite Steps